 17. Track your expenses

 The simple act of paying attention to all of your daily expenses may be motivation enough to spend less.
-Join a free expense-tracking service like PowerWallet, then check in daily to see where your money’s going.
-PowerWallet will automatically send you money-saving coupons based on what you’re buying, too.
+Join a budgeting service like You Need A Budget so you know where your money’s going.

 For more inspiration for getting expenses under control, check out “Reach Your Goals Without Making a Budget.”